-We have been discussing Cloud, Cloud computing and also Windows Azure in brief.
-Now let us quickly take an overview of types of Cloud services existing and what Microsoft Cloud offers us.
+We have been discussing Cloud, Cloud computing, and also Windows Azure in brief.
+Now let us quickly take an overview of the types of Cloud services existing and what Microsoft Cloud offers us.

 We usually get three types of services:

 - Infrastructure as a Service (IaaS)

 - Platform as a Service (PaaS)